-A simple healthy cake like brownies recipe, using few ingredients that are dairy-free, whole foods and vegan.
+A simple healthier cake brownies recipe, using few ingredients that are dairy-free, and vegan.
 Mix it up quickly, no strange ingredients, and have hot brownies made from scratch on the table in 20 minutes.

 In fact, I made these three times to be sure that this recipe resulted in cake-like texture, not fudgy and it worked!
 I share my tips on how to keep brownies cake like below.